 Beginning in 1983, I have investigated ceramic production and exchange at the Classic period site of Matacapan, and household organization at the Late and Terminal Formative site of Bezuapan.
 Since 1995 I have directed survey and excavations at Tres Zapotes with principal financial support from the National Science Foundation and institutional support from the University of Kentucky and Ithaca College, collaborating with colleagues from the Universidad Veracruzana, the Universidad Nacional Autónoma de México and INAH.
 Covering a span of 2,000 years, Tres Zapotes contains the longest continuous record of occupation for a major center in the southern Gulf lowlands, encompassing the Olmec, Epi-Olmec and Classic periods.
 This time span saw the emergence of the political institution of kingship, as well as the development of one of the earliest and most sophisticated writing systems in the New World.
 The main objective of my work at Tres Zapotes is to understand changes in political-economic power strategies in the transition from Olmec to Epi-Olmec times and beyond, including an apparent shift toward a more collective form of government around 400 B.C.
 To test this model, the current stage of research focuses on two related and critical aspects of Formative period political economy at Tres Zapotes: (1) the temporal and organizational relationships among formal civic-ceremonial architectural complexes and (2) differentiation in craft production at independent and elite-associated (or "attached") production loci.

-Evolution of complex societies, political and economic archaeology, ethnicity, cultural ecology, ceramic analysis, archaeometry, geoarchaeology; Mesoamerica.
+Evolution of complex societies, political and economic archaeology, historical ecology, landscape and memory, ceramic analysis, archaeometry, geoarchaeology; Mesoamerica.